 If you are the kind of person who likes to do short, high intensity workouts then a fan based elliptical is ideal as it will deliver a total body workout that will definitely get you sweating!

-It features a basic monitor which shows all the essentials stats you need such as time, distance, speed and calorie counter, it doesn’t have any bluetooth connectivity so if you are a big time MyFitnessPal user this may not be the best choice for you, but if you aren’t too concerned about recording every calorie you burn then this is a great affordable option.
+It features a basic monitor which shows all the essential stats you need such as time, distance, speed and calorie counter, it doesn’t have any Bluetooth connectivity so if you are a big-time MyFitnessPal user this may not be the best choice for you, but if you aren’t too concerned about recording every calorie you burn then this is a great affordable option.

 It weighs in at 58lb (26kg) so is easy to maneuver around and it measures only 25” (63 cm)L x 9” (23cm) W x 36” (91cm) H, so it will fit into even the smallest of spaces.

-If you’re looking for a low cost way of getting a high intensity workout into your life without having to leave the apartment of join a gym then the Body Rider fan elliptical is a great solution which won’t take up too much space and it doesn’t weigh too much so carrying it up your apartment stairs shouldn’t require the whole family to help out!
+If you’re looking for a low-cost way of getting a high-intensity workout into your life without having to leave the apartment or join a gym then the Body Rider fan elliptical is a great solution that won’t take up too much space and it doesn’t weigh too much so carrying it up your apartment stairs shouldn’t require the whole family to help out!

 Ellipticals are a great way of getting a quick, low impact, full-body workout.